 We always encourage actors to use theatre monologues for auditions.
 There is a stigma around auditioning using a movie monologue, and so generally it isn’t done.
 I think this is because alongside any monologue is usually a well known performance.
 How can you perform a monologue from Good Will Hunting, without Robin Williams springing to mind, or Erin Brockovich without being compared to the iconic Julia Roberts.
 You don’t want a director or casting director looking at you and thinking of the original.

 It’s a problem.
 And it’s a problem that can’t be solved by performing it like the original.
 Mimicry is the enemy of good acting, and good art.
 You want to be original and show your unique approach to a script.
 You want to give it your own flair.

-So just because these great monologues have been performed by some of the best actors of all time does that mean we ignore the slew of incredible scripts written for film?
+But just because these great monologues have been performed by some of the best actors of all time, does that mean we should ignore the slew of incredible scripts written for film?
 Of course not!
 There are some amazing movie monologues that are great to work on as actors.
-Even if it’s just for a bit of fun, learn one of these monologues below and enjoy.
+Even if it’s just for a bit of fun, learn one of these monologues below and enjoy…

 Male Monologues from Movies

 Col. Hans Landa: Now if one were to determine what attribute the German people share with a beast, it would be the cunning and the predatory instinct of a hawk.
 But if one were to determine what attributes the Jews share with a beast, it would be that of the rat.
 If a rat were to walk in here right now as I’m talking, would you treat it with a saucer of your delicious milk?
 (LaPadite: “Probably not”) I didn’t think so.
 You don’t like them.
 You don’t really know why you don’t like them.
 All you know is you find them repulsive.